ollycohen/leland/README.md

 Returns list of authors by name.
 TODO return HTTP status code also.

 `get_author_by_id(author_id: int)`
-Gets author by index in authors object.
+Gets author by index.
 Returns author object and status code 200 if author exists.
 If author does not exist, returns status code 404.

 `update_author(name: str, bio: str)`
 Updates author if exists and returns code 200.
 If author does not exist, returns 404.